rackerlabs/technical-blog/_posts/2020-05-22-cloud-native-scurity-for-aws.md

 at work, Maxim is likely snowboarding or hiking in the Alps."
 categories:
     - AWS
-metaTitle: "Cloud native security for AWS"
+metaTitle: "Cloud Native Security for AWS"
-metaDescription: "Rackspace offers cloud native security (CNS) for your Amazon&reg; Web Services (AWS) environments."
+metaDescription: "Rackspace offers Cloud Native Security (CNS) for your Amazon&reg; Web Services (AWS) environments."
-ogTitle: "Cloud native security for AWS"
+ogTitle: "Cloud Native Security for AWS"
-ogDescription: "Rackspace offers cloud native security (CNS) for your Amazon&reg; Web Services (AWS) environments."
+ogDescription: "Rackspace offers Cloud Native Security (CNS) for your Amazon&reg; Web Services (AWS) environments."
 ---

-Rackspace offers cloud native security (CNS) for your Amazon&reg; Web Services (AWS) environments.
+Rackspace offers Cloud Native Security (CNS) for your Amazon&reg; Web Services (AWS) environments.

 <!-- more -->